Table of Contents

 Use Form 1042 to report the following.

 The tax withheld under chapter 3 (excluding withholding under sections 1445 and 1446 except as indicated below) on certain income of foreign persons, including nonresident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts.

 The tax withheld pursuant to section 5000C on specified federal procurement payments.

-Every withholding agent or intermediary (see definitions next) who receives, controls, has custody of, disposes of, or pays any fixed or determinable annual or periodical income must file an annual return for the preceding calendar year on Form 1042 unless an exception to filing applies.
+Every withholding agent or intermediary who receives, controls, has custody of, disposes of, or pays a withholdable payment, including any fixed or determinable annual or periodical income, must file an annual return for the preceding calendar year on Form 1042 unless an exception to filing applies.
 Also, any PTP or nominee making a distribution of ECI under section 1446, or any entity required to report a distribution on Form 1042-S that is subject to withholding under section 1445, must file Form 1042 for the preceding calendar year.
 See the Form 1042-S instructions for the definition of a withholdable payment.

 You must file Form 1042 if any of the following applies.